jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Escape-State-of-AP- Exposure-2024.md

 project details, personal information, and task management records.
-Hackers were able to scrape this data due to misconfigurations in Trellos API permissions, underscoring how quickly API flaws can result in serious data leaks.
+Hackers were able to scrape this data due to misconfigurations in Trello’s API permissions, underscoring how quickly API flaws can result in serious data leaks.
-In July 2024, Twilios Authy service suffered a
+In July 2024, Twilio’s Authy service suffered a
 IN 2024, DEUTSCHE TELEKOM REPORTED APPRO
 XIMATELY 259M MOBILE CUSTOMERS WORLD
 WIDE